wp-plugins/related-youtube-videos/readme.txt

 Shortcode Example 3: **[relatedYouTubeVideos relation="keywords" terms="real madrid" exact="true" max="2"]** Will search for the exact phrase "Real Madrid" and (hopefully) not just anything "real".

 Shortcode Example 4: **[relatedYouTubeVideos relation="postTitle" max="1" orderBy="viewCount" start="1"]** Will show the second most popular video (the first being skipped) relating to your post or page title.

+Shortcode Example 5: **[relatedYouTubeVideos relation="keywords" terms="monthy python" max="1" showVideoTitle="true" showVideoDescription="true"]** Will show a Monty Python video, followed by the video title, followed by the video, followed by the video description.

 = The Widget =